mheap/nexmo-developer/_documentation/en/audit/concepts/audit-events.md

 # Audit Events

-Audit Events are generated automatically by Nexmo as the user interacts with either the Nexmo API or the Nexmo Dashboard.
+Audit Events are generated automatically by Vonage as the user interacts with either a Vonage API or the Vonage Dashboard.
 Each Audit Event object has a type and associated metadata.

 ## Audit Event types